gritzko/replicated.cc/rdts/index.md

 # Replicated Data Types

-RDT are Swarm term for object types.
+RDTs are a Swarm term for object types.
 Each object has an associated RDT specified at creation time.
-Swarm uses that RDT to correctly process individual operations and reduce them in a consistent object state.
+Swarm uses that RDT to correctly process individual operations and reduce them to a consistent object state.

-Internally RDT works as pure functions: `f(state_frame, change_frame) → new_state_frame`.
-Here frames are either empty frames or single ops or products of past reductions by the same RDT.
+Internally, RDTs works as pure functions: `f(state_frame, change_frame) → new_state_frame`.
+Where frames are either empty frames or single ops, or products of past reductions by the same RDT.

 RDTs are: